-Ayahuasca Work Exchange Program at Gaia Sagrada, Volunteer!
+Work Exchange Program at Gaia Sagrada: Volunteer with Us

 Ayahuasca Work Exchange on The Angel Dream Team!

-True, you can’t do all the medicine ceremonies in one retreat at a time, it would be impossible to do the work and all the ceremonies, but at least this way you can have the opportunity to be in an almost free ayahuasca retreat.
-This is a RARE opportunity, as most ayahuasca centers charge you a lot of money to work on their ayahuasca work exchange team, and only give you perhaps one or two ceremonies per month for all the money they charge you.
+This is a RARE opportunity, as most ayahuasca centers charge you a lot of money to work on their ayahuasca work exchange team, and only give you perhaps one or two ceremonies per month.
 This is why Gaia Sagrada Ayahuasca Retreat Center is such a desired work exchange situation in the ayahuasca community.
 No other ayahuasca center offers this kind of deal!

-- 75 hours per retreat, including 5 hours per day of work hours between retreats if you decide to stay during the break between retreats.
+- 75 hours required per retreat – 5 hours per day of work hours x 15 days

-- This is not just a punch the clock and check out kind of work exchange program.
-It is important that you mingle with the guests, be there for them emotionally as they go through their processes, and love them up while they heal!
+- This is not just a punch the clock and check out kind of job.
+It is required that you interact with the guests, be there for them emotionally as they go through their processes, and love them up while they heal.
 If you have ever wanted to be a healer, counselor, and helper to others, this is a chance to hone your skills.
 You will be scheduled for most of your hours every day, but sometimes you will need to take initiative to get the hours you need by doing extra tasks.
 There is ALWAYS something to do!

-- Pay a $200 deposit to secure your volunteer position 60 days before your start date.
+- Pay a $200 deposit to secure your volunteer position upon being offered a role.
 You get the full deposit back at the end of your stay.
-We only keep the deposit if you don’t come or you haven’t finished all your hours.
+We only keep the deposit if you don’t fulfill the requirements of the role while you are here.

 - Hot showers 24 hours a day

-- Use of facilities, hot tubs, WiFi, etc.
+- Use of facilities, hot tubs, WiFi, and sauna

-- Being around medicine ceremonies and helping the shamans with their work
+- Experiencing medicine ceremonies and learning from the shamans

 - Discounts on ceremonies (work exchange members pay $100) Volunteers can participate in 1 ceremony, sometimes 2 ceremonies, per retreat, depending on space.
 1 ceremony per retreat is guaranteed.